henry-purcell/henry-purcell.github.io/purcell-society-edition/vol-28.md

 Note about the edition:

-This edition supersedes the original Purcell Society Edition Vol. 28 edited by Anthony Lewis and Nigel Fortune and published by Novello & Co.
+This edition supersedes the original Purcell Society Edition Vol. 28 edited by Anthony Lewis and Nigel Fortune and published by Novello & Co. in 1959.